 On this day in 1916 the U.S. government passed the 18th amendment prohibiting the “…manufacture, sale, or transportation of intoxicating liquors.”
 The rest is history.
 But where did all the existing booze go and how did the feds dispose of alcohol confiscated in the years it was illegal?
 Retronaut has a series of photos with the answer to this question.
 It looks as if liquor fed the fishes and the daisies, marking an unintentionally intoxicating period of American history.

-More at Retronaut.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+More at Retronaut.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.